cityjson/specs/docs/specs.rst

 Appearance Object
 -----------------

+Most of the Appearance module of CityGML is supported, and both textures and materials are supported.
+The material is represented with the `X3D <http://www.web3d.org/documents/specifications/19775-1/V3.2/Part01/components/shape.html#Material>`_ specifications, as is the case for CityGML.
+For the texture, the COLLADA is reused, as is the case for CityGML.
+However:
-Only a subset of the Appearance module of CityGML is implemented, ie both textures and materials are supported, albeit only one texture and one material per surface is allowed, and only one side of a surface can have a texture.
+  - the CityGML concept of *themes* is not supported, this means that only one texture and one material per surface is allowed, and only one side of a surface can have a texture.
-The CityGML concept of *themes* is thus not supported.
 Different LoDs can however have different textures/materials.

-The standard from the `Material Template Library format (MTL) <https://en.wikipedia.org/wiki/Wavefront_.obj_file#Material_template_library>`_ is reused, which is used by the well-known `format Wavefront OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_.
+  - the CityGML class ``GeoreferencedTexture`` is not supported (this is used )
+  - the CityGML class ``TexCoordGen`` is not supported, ie one must specify the UV coordinates in the texture files.
+  - texture files have to be local and given in a relative position to the CityJSON file (thus requests to web services as is the case with CityGML are not supported).
+  - the major difference is that in CityGML each Material/Texture object keeps a list of the primitives using it, while in CityJSON it is the opposite: if a primitive has a Material/Texture than it is stated with the primitive (with a link to it).

+An Appearance Object is a JSON object that
-  - An Appearance Object may have one member with the name ``"materials"``, whose value is an array of Material Objects.
+  - may have one member with the name ``"materials"``, whose value is an array of Material Objects.
-  - An Appearance Object may have one member with the name ``"textures"``, whose value is an array of Texture Objects.
+  - may have one member with the name ``"textures"``, whose value is an array of Texture Objects.
-  - An Appearance Object may have one member with the name ``"vertex-texture"``, whose value is an array of coordinates of each so-called UV vertex of the city model.
+  - may have one member with the name ``"vertex-texture"``, whose value is an array of coordinates of each so-called UV vertex of the city model.

 .. code-block:: js